 There’s a lot of mystique around option valuation in this context.
 It’s common knowledge that TSR-based awards with market conditions must be valued using Monte Carlo simulation and that vanilla RSUs are valued using the face value of the stock.
 But with options, it’s not obvious what model to use and how to estimate the inputs to that model.
 Valuing a new 10-year at-the-money grant is quite different from valuing many grants that possess different moneyness levels and remaining lives.

 We’ll answer that question in this blog.
 Our stance is intentionally agnostic.
-It’s better to focus on which methods fit different fact patterns than to default to simplistic one-size-fits-all answers.
+It’s better to focus on which methods fit different fact patterns than to default to simplistic one-size-fits-all answers—and in fact, the SEC has reiterated that such deliberation is their expectation for issuers to comply with the rule.
 In the same spirit, we at Equity Methods deliberately keep our engagement pricing constant so that our clients can decide on the substantive merits.

 Before we get into the methods, though, let’s define the underlying problem.